The Netherlands Dress Code

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 The Dutch prefer fashions that are casual, unpretentious, conservative and subdued.

 Men may wear suits and ties, though sport coats are acceptable.
 Taking off your jacket in an office is acceptable.

 Women should wear suits or dresses.

-In the Netherlands, how you dress is the one of the most important element in being hired
+In the Netherlands, how you dress is one of the most important elements in being hired

 Other Netherlands Dress Code Info

 We hope that your Netherlands job search will be successful.
-The Netherlands dress code is integral part of Netherlands job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The Netherlands dress code is an integral part of the Netherlands job interview because how you dress is one of the most important attributes in not hired for available jobs.

 Good luck with your Netherlands dress code!